FarronF/limerick-council-meetings/meetings/2024/09/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 18 July 2024.md

 double yellow lines causing major road blockages at times.
 These were removed during

-road resurfacing last year and not replaced.”--- **REPLY :**
+road resurfacing last year and not replaced.”
+---
+**REPLY :**

 The Roads Engineer will organise for the double yellow lines to be reinstated at the junction